 courtesy of takungpao.com

 Shek Kin earlier passed away at the age of 96.
-Yesterday at the World Funeral Home, Uncle Kin' son Shek Chi Bun in the company of Ting Yu and Cheung Kuen expressed thanks to the media's concern.
+Yesterday at the Universal Funeral Home, Uncle Kin' son Shek Chi Bun in the company of Ting Yu and Cheung Kuen expressed thanks to the media's concern.
 Many film professionals who have worked with Uncle Kin came to pay their respect.
 The funeral would be a Christian ceremony and take place today at 10:30AM.
 The remain would be transported for cremation then buried with his wife in the Pok Fu Lam Chinese Christian cemetery.

 Nancy Sit Ka Yin arrived around 6PM.
 She expressed that Uncle Kin was Mr. Nice Guy who watched her grow up and took great care of her.
 He never yelled at anyone.
 She pointed out that Uncle Kin's favorites were milk tea and cake.
 He also was a Master who respected and enjoyed his job with real gong fu.
 Her most memorable films with Uncle Kin were THE KILLING SWORD (DUEN MING DOH) and THREE DESPERADOS (SAM SAT SAU).
 Sister Ka Yin pointed out that she was naturally sad about Uncle Kin's passing, but he was already at quite a high age.